JetBrains/kotlin/docs/fir/pcla.md

 `myOtherCallWithLambda` candidate.
 Thus, the constraints from `add` call are being merged into the `myOtherCallWithLambda`'s CS and then finally into regular shared CS.

-The proper solution might be just replacing instance of shared CS with current candidate's CS, but that needs some further investigation.
+**Hacky place**: the proper solution might be just replacing instance of shared CS with current candidate's CS, but that needs some further investigation.

 Also, there's some special handling of overload resolution by lambda return type, but they are quite expected when we don't have a final candidate yet (see `analyzeLambdaAndReduceNumberOfCandidatesRegardingOverloadResolutionByLambdaReturnType`)